thacherT1D/webdevstuff/Version_Control_(Git_and_Github)/Git_for_Teams.desc.md

                   master
 ```

-When you were ready to publish your changes, you pushed your local `master` branch to the central repository.
-This added all of the additional local commits to the `origin/master` branch.
+When you were ready to publish your changes, you pushed your local `master` branch to the central `origin/master` branch.
+Pushing is the process of adding all of the additional commits from the local repository to central repository.

 ```text
               origin/master